 How long did I study for the certification?

-I read one chapter for the official cert guide each week, and I spend a couple of weeks filling my knowledge gaps after reading the book.
-This made me spend about 18 weeks studying for the Cisco CyberOps Associate certification.
-I could have spent a lot less time, but I fear that would have caused me to struggle more with retaining the knowledge.
-For me, the certificate was a nice end goal to validate the knowledge gained, but the knowledge gained from studying for the certification was what I wanted to gain the most.
+I read one chapter from the official cert guide each week, and I spend a couple of weeks filling my knowledge gaps after reading the book.
+This made me spend about 18 weeks studying for the Cisco Cybersecurity Associate certification.
+I could, in theory, have spent much less time, but I fear that would have made it harder for me to retain the knowledge.
+For me, the certificate was a nice end goal to validate the knowledge I gained, but the knowledge I gained from studying for the certification was what I wanted most.

 Videos